Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Experimental

 \subsection{Architecture and Training}

-A ConvNet was used for malignancy classification, built of four convolutional blocks using strided convolutions with a stride of 1 in the first and 2 for the subsequent layers, followed by batch normalization and ReLU activation.
+{ \paragraph{LIDC-IDRI}~For the lung lesion dataset, a} ConvNet was used for malignancy classification, built of four convolutional blocks using 3x3 convolutions with a stride of 1 in the first and 2 for the subsequent layers, followed by batch normalization and ReLU activation.
 In order, the blocks had 32, 64, 128 and 256 kernels.
 After flattening, a softmax layer was appended.
 The classifier was trained until convergence using weighted categorical cross entropy.
 Afterwards, our method for decision explanation was trained.
 The CycleGAN's generator networks were based on U-Net \cite{ronneberger2015u}, using a depth of 3, with 3 convolutions per stage.
 The convolutional layers had 48, 96, 192 and 384 kernels at stages 0, 1, 2 and 3, respectively.
 The discriminators were based on the same architecture, but clipped to the outputs of stages 2 and 3 (cf.~PatchGAN, see Sec.~\ref{Domain transfer}).
-The architecture of the generator and discriminator networks are depicted in Figs. \ref{Fig:Generator} and \ref{Fig:Discriminator}, respectively.
+The architecture of the generator and discriminator networks are depicted in Figs.~\ref{Fig:Generator} and \ref{Fig:Discriminator}, respectively. {\modified Absolute intensity difference was used as the difference measure for relevancy visualization.}